 NOTE BEFORE YOU BEGIN: You will be working with both eyes and orbits today.
 On one side you will open the roof of the orbit, explore the orbital contents from above, and explore the eyelids.
 On the other side you will remove the eyelid and fat and explore the eye from the front and then remove that eye from the orbit.

 1. SUPERIOR APPROACH TO THE ORBIT

-Then use a saw to make two vertical cuts (as shown by the dotted lines in the figure below) through the frontal bone on the medial and lateral portions of the orbit.
+ON ONE SIDE, use a hand saw to make two vertical cuts (as shown by the dotted lines in the figure below) through the frontal bone on the medial and lateral portions of the orbit.

 Use a small chisel to carefully chip through the thin orbital roof in the anterior cranial fossa.